 See also musical corpora, musical metrics synchronisation, sparse basis dictionaries, speech recognition, learning gamelan, analysis/resynthesis, whatever other machine listening posts I forgot.

 I’m not going to talk about speech recognition here; That boat is full.

-Machine listening: machine learning, from audio music.
-Everything from that damn shazam app, to teaching computers to recognise speech, to doing artsy shit with sound.
+Machine listening: machine learning, from audio.
+Everything from that Shazam app doohickey, to teaching computers to recognise speech, to doing artsy things with sound.
 I’m mostly concerned with the third one.
 Statistics, features, descriptors, metrics, kernels and affinities and the spaces and topologies they induce. for musical audio e.g. your Mp3 pop song library.
 This has considerable overlap with musical metrics but there I start from scores and transcriptions.

 Polyphony and its problems.